Paul K Porter

 Find me on the Property-Photography Directory the property photographer directory to help property owners and agents to find the best property photographers in the UK.

 Working in partnership with high profile brands, allows me to provide new and imaginative images that are used to showcase properties, areas and the spirit of the brands.

 If you are reading this, that means you care a lot about your data privacy and GDPR implementation.

 Who am I:I am a photographer and more can be seen on my about page www.paulkporter.com/about.

+Your name, so I don’t have to call you Sir/Madam.
+Your email address, so I can communicate with you.
+Your mobile number, so I can call you.
 Your address, so I can post your photos (if necessary) to you and take your photographs because that’s what you’ve paid me to do.

 All of this is necessary for me to do my job.

-How I collect and keep your personal data
+How I collect and keep your personal data: